-- 1. All market meat goats must have been weighed and tagged at the April weigh-in. - All sexually intact goats must be identified with an individual Scrapie Flock of Origin identification tag or by an official tattoo registered with USDA.
+- 1. All market meat goats must have been weighed and tagged at the April weigh-in. - 2.
+All sexually intact goats must be identified with an individual Scrapie Flock of Origin identification tag or by an official tattoo registered with USDA.
 Breeding does must have a 4-H tag or Scrapie tag or tattoo and birth date entered into 4-H Online by midnight on May 15th. - 3.
 All Iowa State Fair meat goats (market wethers and breeding does) must have a 4-H tag (or tattoo for does) and retinal images for market goats and breeding does. - 4.
 Each 4-H member is allowed to bring a total of 5 market wethers/does to the weigh-in in April and all 5 may come to the Davis County Fair. - 5.
 Each 4-H member is allowed to bring 7 does to the fair.
 All breeds are eligible. - 6.
 All male-intact goats must be castrated or banded before the initial April weigh-in date. - 7.
 Check-in: All market goats will be weighed and checked for appropriate county identification during check-in.
 Any evidence of tampering with the official 4-H tag will be scrutinized. - 8.
 No reweighs will be allowed - 9.
-Breeding doe classes will be divided by age. - 10.
 Weight Limit: Market meat goats must weight a minimum of 40 pounds (except for pigmy goats which need to weigh at least 10 pounds) to sell at the livestock sale.
 Classes will be divided by weight.
-All breeds will show together. - 11.
+All breeds will show together. - 10.
 Age: Meat goats must have kid teeth in normal positions at time of check-in.
-Any meat goat having lost any kid teeth will be disqualified. - 12.
+Any meat goat having lost any kid teeth will be disqualified. - 11.
 Horns: Exhibitors will be required to have horns disbudded, dehorned or tipped blunt on all market wethers before arrival on the fairgrounds.
-Removal of horns on the fairgrounds is not permitted. - 13.
-Hair: All market wethers/does must be uniformly clipped with 3/8 inch length of hair or less above the knee and hock joints to include the head, excluding the tail, prior to arrival on the grounds. - 14.
-Iowa State Fair fitting rules will be followed.
-Fitting will be allowed.
-The following people may help 4-H/FFA members with grooming their livestock on the fairgrounds: any family member of the 4-H/FFA member and any eligible 4-H/FFA member through the summer following their senior year. - 15.
+Removal of horns on the fairgrounds is not permitted. - 12.
+Hair: All market wethers/does must be uniformly clipped with 3/8 inch length of hair or less above the knee and hock joints to include the head, excluding the tail, prior to arrival on the grounds. - 13.
 Painting, powdering, dyeing and use of color agents is not allowed.
 Animals which show evidence of this will not be permitted into the show ring.
 Any meat goat is subject to wiping with a towel to check for color or coloring agents prior to entering the show ring or upon completion of a class.
-If a color or coloring agent rubs off an animal rubbed with either a towel or hand, that animal will be disqualified. - 16.
+If a color or coloring agent rubs off an animal rubbed with either a towel or hand, that animal will be disqualified. - 14.
 Exhibitors are expected to care for their meat goats in an acceptable manner.
-Any abusive care including slapping, or excessive modification of meat goats will be grounds for disqualification at the discretion of the superintendent. - 17.
-The Grand and Reserve Grand Champions will be selected in the championship drive. - 18.
+Any abusive care including slapping, or excessive modification of meat goats will be grounds for disqualification at the discretion of the superintendent. - 15.
+The Grand and Reserve Grand Champions will be selected in the championship drive. - 16.
 Three goats may sell at the livestock sale.
-Pygmy goats must weight a minimum of 10lbs to sell at the livestock sale. - 19.
-All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 5:00pm on Saturday July 20th, 2024. - 20.
+Pygmy goats must weight a minimum of 10lbs to sell at the livestock sale. - 17.
+All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 2:00pm on Saturday July 19th, 2025. - 18.
 There will be a home raised class for meat and breeding does as well as dairy classes.
 This will be carried out like the home raised classes in market lambs.